elementary/wallpapers/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] The name of the wallpaper and/or its original author
   - [ ] A link to where it can be downloaded
   - [ ] Included under the respective license section (or created a new one if appropriate)
-- [ ] The wallpaper is .jpg format

 ## Why it should be included: